linux-system-roles/firewall/README.md

 ### destination

-list of destination addresses, option only implemented for user defined services.
+list of destination addresses, option only implemented for user-defined services.
 Takes 0-2 addresses, allowing for one IPv4 address and one IPv6 address or address range.

 * IPv4 format: `x.x.x.x[/mask]`